 2) Take inventory

-Make a list of the obvious things you might include, such as degrees, most notable performances, awards, recordings, or reviews.
+Make a list of the obvious things you might include, such as degrees, interviews, awards, experience, or public speaking engagements.
 You may not end up including the entire list in your finished piece (and hopefully not), but it’s helpful to have this information in front of you while you plan out what to write.

 3) Don’t tell your life story